 In the last years third-order nonlinear optical materials have seen a new rise in interest due to the development of soliton microresonators [1] for microwave applications, telecommunications, and optical sensors as well as for quantum photonics [2] with the main focus on entangled photon sources and non-destructive photon interaction.
 In all of these technologies materials with a strong Kerr effect play a key role [3].
 One of the main limitations for this technology transition from laboratory tests to commercial applications is the lack of efficient materials with strong Kerr effect and low optical losses.
 On the other hand, materials with high optical loses due to strong Two-photon absorption (TPA) can be used in optical limiting applications.
-In case of developing slow thermo-optical switches materials with a strong thermo-optical effect is essential and the interference from other effects must be limited.
-Although there are plenty of published papers about Kerr effect into fast electronic response and slower molecular effects and evaluation of relaxation time for each effect are among important methodological problems in investigations of third-order nonlinear optical materials [7].
+In case of developing slow thermo-optical switches materials with a strong thermo-optical effect is desirable.
+At same time for ultra-fast all-optical switches pure electronic part of the Kerr effect is essential and the interference from other effects must be limited.
+Although there are plenty of published papers about Kerr effect estimation [4-6], distinguishing between thermo-optical and Kerr effects, separating Kerr effect into fast electronic response and slower molecular effects and evaluation of relaxation time for each effect are among important methodological problems in investigations of third-order nonlinear optical materials [7].
 Most of scientific groups use different methodologies, making it difficult to correctly compare the studied materials.

 For practical application mainly two third-order NLO effects have been considered - Kerr effect and Two-photon absorption.
 These effects characterize refractive index and optical absorption variations with changes of optical field intensity.
-The main issue with third-order NLO studies is the correct interpretation of nonlinear refractive index changes - are they induced by thermooptical or Kerr effect and how large are each of the Kerr effect components - electronic, vibrational and reorientational.
+The main issue with third-order NLO studies is the correct interpretation of nonlinear refractive index changes - are they induced by thermo-optical or Kerr effect and how large are each of the Kerr effect components - electronic, vibrational and reorientational.
 To study these effects, the term Optical Kerr spectroscopy has been present in the scientific literature for a while [3].
 Most of these works are mainly based on Beam-Deflection or specific Pump-probe measurement methods to study temporal and some spectral aspects of Kerr effect.
 At the same time, many publications have already indicated that pulse repetition rate [5], polarization resolved Z-scan [8] and other measurement methods can give significant information about nonlinear refractive index of material absent from the previously mentioned Optical Kerr spectroscopy works.
-Recently much attention has been given to application of Laguerre-Gaussian vortex beams in NLO studies [9].
-While most of literature has been focused on third-harmonic generation studies scientists are slowly exploring possibility to use vortex beams in Kerr studies [10].
-To step forward in this field, a more detailed study of TPR Kerr spectroscopy incorporating Z-scan and Beam deflection methods with pulse width, pulse repetition rate and polarization-resolved measurements is necessary as well as wider exploration of vortex beam applications.
+To step forward in this field, a more detailed study of TPR Kerr spectroscopy incorporating Z-scan and Beam deflection methods with pulse width, pulse repetition rate and polarization-resolved measurements is necessary.

-To employ for practical applications third-order effects like Optical Kerr effect (OKE) and twophoton absorption (TPA) effect [11] -, various material groups as NLO media are being studied with different pros and cons.
+To employ for practical applications third-order effects like Optical Kerr effect (OKE) and two-photon absorption (TPA) effect [9] -, various material groups as NLO media are being studied with different pros and cons.
 These include:

-- Metamaterials that allow for creation of materials with unique electromagnetic properties; - Inorganic/organic hybrid materials for whom d-orbital electrons can increase polarizability and coulombic interaction lead to strong local field; - 2D NLO materials with strong non-linear absorption properties.
+- Metamaterials that allows for creation of materials with unique electromagnetic properties; - Inorganic/organic hybrid materials for whom d-orbital electrons can increase polarizability and coulombic interaction lead to strong local field;

+- 2D NLO materials with strong non-linear absorption properties.
 Also 2D delocalization of π-electrons provides enhancement of third-order nonlinearities; - Organic materials with possibility to tune NLO properties with structural alterations and low production costs are very promising for possibility to find efficient and cheap NLO materials for practical applications.
 Especially for applications in visible range of light where most alternatives possess strong absorption.